10 Fantastic Things To Do in Santiago, Chile by JetSettingFools.com

 Rio Mapocho in Santiago, Chile

-Before You Go To Santiago, Chile
+Before You Go to Santiago, Chile

 • Santiago is a walkable city…but only if you pack the right travel shoes!
-Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip to South America.
+Don’t forget to pack a pair of comfortable walking shoes for your trip to South America.
 I (Sarah) have traveled with these shoes by Columbia.
 Kris prefers wearing these trail shoes by Merrell.

-• It’s easy to get turned around in any foreign place…and especially a big city like Santiago!
-Make sure to have a good city map and/or guidebook before arriving in Santiago.
-Whether you travel with a suitcase or a backpack, you also want a great day bag to organize and secure all of your essential, everyday travel items.
+• Whether you travel with a suitcase or a backpack, you also want a great day bag to organize and secure all of your essential, everyday travel items.

-• If you haven’t already obtained travel insurance for your trip, consider traveling protected with World Nomads.
+• If you haven’t already obtained coverage for your trip, consider traveling protected with World Nomads.

 Also Visiting Iconic Easter Island, Chile?
 Super!
 Read our complete guides on Things To Do on Easter Island as well as the Best Easter Island Tours and great Easter Island Hikes!